Where Does the 80% of Women Wear the Wrong Bra Size Statistic Actually Come From? - BRABAR

 Whether the true figure is 60%, 70%, or 80%, the mechanism behind it is well understood and doesn't depend on any single disputed statistic: most mainstream sizing methodologies either measure the band at the wrong point on the body, or add inches to the measurement that don't correspond to anything on the actual person.
 Our full breakdown of exactly how and why that happens is in Bra Measuring Methodologies Explained.

 A band that's sized based on an added or relocated measurement, rather than the body's actual rib cage, produces a predictable set of problems: a loose band that rides up, straps that take on weight they weren't designed to carry, and a cup capacity that no longer matches the person wearing it.
-Those are the same complaints that show up across every study referenced above, independent of which exact percentage is attached to the headline.
+Those are the same complaints that show up across every study referenced above, US and international alike, independent of which exact percentage is attached to the headline.

 How BRABAR Uses This Statistic